Skip to content

 Performance benchmarks and capabilities

-Real-world testing demonstrates that local Computer Use Agents achieve remarkable performance across diverse automation scenarios.
+Real-world testing shows local Computer Use Agents achieve remarkable performance across diverse automation scenarios.

 Benchmark results across hardware configurations